NBA 2024-25 Championship Winner Betting Preview – Odds, Tips & Predictions

 What brings them here?
 Trading Paul George for Gilgeous-Alexander and a huge number of draft picks has set the Thunder up for a long time, with Gilgeous-Alexander and some of those high draft picks beginning to turn into superstars.

-What could hold them off?
+What could hold them back?
 A lack of experience would probably be the main concern for the Thunder.
 They have plenty of talent and ability at both ends of the floor, but they are very, very young and really have just one season of playoff experience behind them.

 Cleveland Cavaliers